Emily-Keymon/Bike-Sharing-Analysis/README.md

 * Create a Tableau story that brings together the visualizations, requested maps, and dashboards.
 * This is what will be presented to the officials, so be sure to make it professional, logical, and visually appealing.

-## Considerations

-Remember, the people reading your analysis will **NOT** be data analysts.
-Your audience will be city officials, public administrators, and heads of New York City departments.
-Your data and analysis needs to be presented in a way that is focused, concise, easy-to-understand, and visually compelling.
-Your visualizations should be colorful enough to be included in press releases, and your analysis should be thoughtful enough for dictating programmatic changes.

 ## Submission